barbarabrito/DIagnoser/README.md

 # Diagnoser
-An Android app for Lactose intolerance exam
+An Android app for lactose intolerance exam